 Enough of New Year’s resolutions talk !!
 Let’s talk about food!
 This otak otak is my favorite snacks from childhood that I want to share with you guys.
 This is also my last post for 2016.
 I remember how I always chose otak otak at the bakery shop (yes, they sell these at the bakery shop) when my dad asked what we wanted.
 My dad was a huge bread person.
 He loved bread, cakes, and pretty much anything sweet, which often explained our frequent visits to bakery shops around the town.
 At some point he even considered franchising a bakery shop.

 So, what is otak otak ?
-Otak means brain in Indonesian language.
+Otak means “brain” in Indonesian language.
 Yes, the brain that is inside mine and your head.
 Fret not, it is not made from any brain matter however.
 The reason why it is called that because of how it resembles the brain in certain way, white and soft.
-Indonesian otak otak is made of fish along with other spices processed into a paste and usually whitish in color.
+Indonesian otak otak is made of fish along with other spices processed into a paste and usually white in color.
 This fish paste is then wrapped in banana leaves and then steamed and grilled on charcoal grill, hence its translation: grilled fish cake in banana leaves.

 Otak otak can be found in other parts of Southeast Asia like Malaysia and Singapore with some variations, usually brown reddish in color.
 It is also pretty similiar to Thai steamed fish cake / Ha mok pla too.
 I love them all.
 Otak otak can be eaten on its own or serve with nasi lemak / coconut milk rice.
-I haven’t had this in ages, and when I smelled the banana leaves being charred in grill…oh my goodness!!!!
-That’s all I can say!
+I haven’t had this in ages, and when I smelled the banana leaves being charred in grill…I was literally transported back to childhood!